Index

 int ldrValue = analogRead(LDR_PIN); // Read LDR value

-digitalWrite(LED_PIN, HIGH); // Turn ON LED in dark
+digitalWrite(LED_PIN, HIGH); // Turn ON LED in darkness

 } else {

-digitalWrite(LED_PIN, LOW); // Turn OFF LED in bright light
+digitalWrite(LED_PIN, LOW); // Turn OFF LED in light

 }